syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/DesignTime-Features.md

 title: DesignTime-Features
 description: designtime features
 platform: WindowsForms
-control: Docking Package
+control: DockingManager
 documentation: ug
 ---

 # DesignTime Features

-Dragging and Docking at DesignTime
+### Dragging and Docking at DesignTime

 DockingManager supports dragging and docking of the dockable controls at the design time itself.
 It also lets you float the controls.